RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

     License".

 .. qnum::
-   :prefix: iter-9-
+   :prefix: iter-8-
    :start: 1

+.. index:: iteration, image processing, pixel, RGB Color Model, image module, nested iteration, loop, flow of control

 2-Dimensional Iteration: Image Processing
 -----------------------------------------

-Two dimensional tables have both rows and columns.
+Two-dimensional tables have both rows and columns.
 You have probably seen many tables like this if you have used a spreadsheet program.
 Another object that is organized in rows and columns is a digital image.
 In this section we will explore how iteration allows us to manipulate these images.

 A **digital image** is a finite collection of small, discrete picture elements called **pixels**.
 These pixels are organized in a two-dimensional grid.
 Each pixel represents the smallest amount of picture information that is available.
 Sometimes these pixels appear as small "dots".

 Each image (grid of pixels) has its own width and its own height.
 The width is the number of columns and the height is the number of rows.
 We can name the pixels in the grid by using the column number and row number.
 However, it is very important to remember that computer scientists like to start counting with 0!
 This means that if there are 20 rows, they will be named 0,1,2, and so on through 19.
-This will be very useful later when we iterate using range.
+This will be very useful later when we iterate using ``range``.

-In the figure below, the pixel of interest is found at column **c** and row **r**.
+In the figure below, the pink pixel is found at column **c** and row **r**.

 .. image:: Figures/image.png

 The RGB Color Model
 ^^^^^^^^^^^^^^^^^^^

 Each pixel of the image will represent a single color.
 The specific color depends on a formula that mixes various amounts of three basic colors: red, green, and blue.
 This technique for creating color is known as the **RGB Color Model**.
-The amount of each color, sometimes called the **intensity** of the color, allows us to have very fine control over the resulting color.
+The amount of each of the three colors, sometimes called the **intensity** of the color, allows us to have very fine control over the resulting color.

-The minimum intensity value for a basic color is 0.
+The minimum intensity value for a basic color (red, green, and blue) is 0.
 For example if the red intensity is 0, then there is no red in the pixel.
 The maximum intensity is 255.
 This means that there are actually 256 different amounts of intensity for each basic color.
 Since there are three basic colors, that means that you can create 256\ :sup:`3` distinct colors using the RGB Color Model.

 Here are the red, green and blue intensities for some common colors.
 Note that "Black" is represented by a pixel having no basic color.
 On the other hand, "White" has maximum values for all three basic color components.

 	=======  =======  =======  =======
 	Color    Red      Green    Blue